thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_9.md

 ### 9. KEY QUOTES

-* **"The Biden Administration has deformed the agency by treating it as a global platform to pursue overseas a divisive political and cultural agenda that promotes abortion, climate extremism, gender radicalism, and interventions against perceived systematic racism." (p.
-286)**  This quote reflects Primorac's view of USAID as having been corrupted by "woke" ideology.
+* **"The Biden Administration has deformed the agency by treating it as a global platform to pursue overseas a divisive political and cultural agenda that promotes abortion, climate extremism, gender radicalism, and interventions against perceived systematic racism." <sup>(286)</sup>**  This quote reflects Primorac's view of USAID as having been corrupted by "woke" ideology.
-* **"China is using its economic power to coerce and corrupt other countries, and it is seeking to undermine American influence in the developing world." (p.
-288)**  This quote highlights the chapter's focus on countering China's influence.
+* **"China is using its economic power to coerce and corrupt other countries, and it is seeking to undermine American influence in the developing world." <sup>(288)</sup>**  This quote highlights the chapter's focus on countering China's influence.
-* **"We must repeal the Mexico City Policy and eliminate all USAID programs related to abortion." (p.
-292)**  This quote reveals the chapter's opposition to abortion and its desire to use USAID to promote a conservative social agenda.
+* **"We must repeal the Mexico City Policy and eliminate all USAID programs related to abortion." <sup>(292)</sup>**  This quote reveals the chapter's opposition to abortion and its desire to use USAID to promote a conservative social agenda.
-* **"We must increase funding to faith-based organizations, which are often more effective than secular organizations in providing development assistance." (p.
-292)**  This quote reflects the chapter's support for faith-based initiatives.
+* **"We must increase funding to faith-based organizations, which are often more effective than secular organizations in providing development assistance." <sup>(292)</sup>**  This quote reflects the chapter's support for faith-based initiatives.
-* **"We must reduce USAID's global footprint and refocus it on its core missions." (p.
-287)**  This quote highlights the chapter's desire to shrink USAID and to prioritize a narrower set of objectives.
+* **"We must reduce USAID's global footprint and refocus it on its core missions." <sup>(287)</sup>**  This quote highlights the chapter's desire to shrink USAID and to prioritize a narrower set of objectives.

 ### 10. SUMMARY & SIGNIFICANCE